AlexanderEkdahl/github-sublime-theme/README.md

 ##Contributing

-I know it is not perfect(nor is the one used on GitHub) but any fixes are welcome.
+It is not perfect yet(nor is the one used on GitHub) and all fixes are welcome.
 Ruby, Haskell and HTML highlighting are almost identical to the GitHub highlighting.